BritishYouthBandAssociation/OrgAdmin/README.md

-# TemplateSite
+# OrgAdmin
-> A skeleton that allows sites to be created with everything that they need to get up and running quickly with minimum fuss.
+> A site for organisations (e.g. BYBA) to carry out administrative tasks (such as configuring events)

 ## Table of Contents
 - [General Info](#general-information)